briang123/Async-Await-CSharp/README.md

 # Async-Await-CSharp

-An Async/Await example in C# where we have a console application startup method calling the ```ProcessTasks.ProcessAllAsync()``` static method to initiate and kick off the async Tasks.
+An Async/Await example in C# where we have a console application startup method calling the ```TaskRunner.ProcessTasksAsync()``` static method to initiate and kick off the async Tasks.

 Not all classes are shown below, but just a subset, for brevity.